remy/nodemon/doc/events.md

 nodemon will emit events based on the child process.

-## States

-- start
-- crash
-- exit
-- restart
-- config:update
-- log, args: type, message (plain text log), colour (colour coded log)

 ## Commands

 - restart
 - config:update
 - quit

+## States

+- start - child process has started
+- crash - child process has crashed (nodemon will not emit exit)
+- exit - child process has cleanly exited (ie. no crash)
+- restart - child process has restarted
+- config:update - nodemon's config has changed
+- log({ type, message (plain text log), colour (colour coded log) }) - logging from nodemon (not the child process)

 ## Using nodemon events